 Certain behaviors influence varicose vein formation.
 Obesity, inactivity, and smoking impact blood pressure.
 But there are other causes beyond your control.
 Hormones, congenital vein abnormalities, and phlebitis (inflammation) are occasionally to blame.
 Injuries and vein trauma (blood clots or weak vein walls) are also implemented in varicosities.
 But the primary cause is the condition called chronic venous insufficiency, wherein vein valves don’t close correctly, allowing blood to collect or flow backward, increasing pressure in your veins.
 If venous insufficiency is common in your family, you have a strong likelihood of developing it.
-Our New Jersey vein clinics diagnose and treat this condition.
+Our vein clinics in New Jersey diagnose and treat this condition.

 Who Is at Risk of Developing Varicose Veins?

 If you’re female, you have a higher risk of varicosities, particularly if you’ve given birth or experienced hormone fluctuations (menopause, birth control usage, etc.).
 The risk increases for both men and women as they age, and also if they’re obese or sedentary.
-Genetic predisposition is the main determinant, so take preventative steps if your parents have varicose veins and consult our New Jersey vein clinics to minimize your risks.
+Genetic predisposition is the main determinant, so take preventative steps if your parents have varicose veins and consult our New Jersey vein clinics to minimize your risks